-If you're a professional seeking a career in Singapore, you couldn't have picked a better place.
+If you're a professional seeking a career in Singapore, you couldn't have picked a better place to find a job.

-So if making your mark is your career goal, here are six steps you can take to make the most of your career opportunities in Singapore.
+As Singapore embarks on recovery comes the need for skilled talent to support growth initiatives.
+So if making your mark is your career goal, here are six ways to land the best career opportunities in Singapore.

 1. Do your research for skills currently in demand